© 2013 Elisabeth Murdoch College

 Contribution to the VCE and VCAL

-On completion of the program students are eligible for five credits towards their VCE or VCAL certificate, three at units 1 and 2 level and a 3 and 4 sequence.
-Students who successfully complete the year 12 Unit 3-4 sequence will be eligible for a 10% increment towards their ATAR as a fifth or sixth subject.
+On completion of the program students are eligible for five credits towards their VCE or VCAL Certificate, three at units 1 and 2 level and a 3 and 4 sequence.
+Students who successfully complete the Year 12 Unit 3-4 sequence will be eligible for a 10% increment towards their ATAR calculated using 10% of the lowest study score of the primary four.

 This program will also satisfy the learning outcomes for the VCAL Industry Specific and the Work Related Skills strand.